Scott Redding: 2019

-In 2019, he competed in the British Superbike Championship riding a Ducati Panigale V4 for Paul Bird's PBM team.
+In 2019, Redding competed in the British Superbike Championship riding a Ducati Panigale V4 for Paul Bird's PBM team.
 He won the championship on his first attempt, after an epic showdown with his teammate Josh Brookes, Redding edging him out by a mere 5 points, over a 27 race season.

-Superbike World Championship (2020–present)
+Superbike World Championship (2020–2025)

 2020

 For 2020, Redding competed in the Superbike World Championship, signing a two-year deal to ride a factory Ducati Panigale V4 for the Aruba.it Racing team.
 He had a successful first season, finishing on the podium 13 times in 24 races (5 times first, 5 times second, 3 times in third place), and finished second overall in the standings.

 2021

 As of late season 2021, Redding already has 6 victories, 9 second place finishes, 4 third place finishes, and is third in the standings currently.
 In August, he and BMW announced that Redding would switch from Ducati to BMW for 2022, a move that surprised many people.